Why the quality of an email name matters.

 So I get a fake email, who cares?

 Most inboxes are so inundated with unread email that many might shrug at the thought of receiving one more piece of spam mail.
 A fake email though is actually one of the most serious issues an business can face.
 But the reality is that fraudsters most likely have stolen financial information such as credit card numbers, names, information and now are just making up email names to match their information.

 For almost all ecommerce transactions, a real email address is a required part of a checkout.
 For an increasing number of websites, a user profile is required before a checkout can even occur.
 Clicking the link inside the email that an individual receives from an online store typically is the ‘verification’ that this is indeed a real account with a real user.
 But is that enough?
 Signifyd’s answer is, “No”.
 Known as a ‘Brute Force Attack’, hackers set up bots to generates hundreds of thousands of emails for their illegally purchased email lists to achieve an account takeover.
-This video on youtube even shows users how to hack even the smallest of companies for email passwords.
+Videos showing users how to hack even the smallest of companies for email passwords have even popped up on Youtube.
 Understanding how proxy servers work as well as detecting IP addresses is a critical element in safeguarding your legitimate email accounts alongside detecting fake addresses.